ajv-validator/ajv/README.md

 ##### <a name="api-validateschema"></a>.validateSchema(Object schema) -&gt; Boolean

 Validates schema.
-This method should be used to validate schemas rather than `validate` due to the inconsistency of `uri` format in JSON-Schema standard.
+This method should be used to validate schemas rather than `validate` due to the inconsistency of `uri` format in JSON Schema standard.

 By default this method is called automatically when the schema is added, so you rarely need to use it directly.